great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 write_data >> gx_run_audit >> dbt_publish_model
 ```
-You can see that in this DAG file, we use the same commands that we executed manually earlier.
-The main point to note here is that executing a GX Checkpoint is as simple as loading the Data Context that we previously created and then running the Checkpoint that has been stored within it.
+You can see that in this DAG file, the same commands are used that you executed manually earlier.
+The main point to note here is that executing a GX Checkpoint is as simple as loading the Data Context that you previously created and then running the Checkpoint that has been stored within it.

-It might take a few minutes for the new pipeline to show up in Airflow, but you will also see an error saying our dbt connection isn’t defined, so let’s create it now.
-We will also need to add the credentials for our PostgreSQL database for the Great Expectations step.
+It might take a few minutes for the new pipeline to show up in Airflow, but you will also see an error saying our dbt connection isn’t defined, so create it now.
+You will also need to add the credentials for our PostgreSQL database for the Great Expectations step.
 If you do not see the error, refresh the Airflow dashboard page in your browser.

 ![Airflow DAG Import Errors](./dbt_tutorial/airflow_dag_import_errors.png)